Luca Borella (Financial Economist), Dylan Thiam (Writer)

 What does this all mean on a technical level?
 How can you use APIs to pull this off?

-The Open Bank Project (OBP) already enables banks to share customer data with Fintechs and Startups (consent permitting) in a fast and secure manner.
+The Open Bank Project (OBP) already enables banks to share customer data with authorised Fintechs and Startups (consent permitting) by using a catalogue of APIs.

-To start with, Bank A uses OBP middleware to communicate with Fintech B and needs to set up a few features:
+Firstly, the bank uses OBP middleware to communicate with the fintech and sets up a few features:

-- Create a new card product by using Create Product API, Product Attribute API, Create Card API and Create Card Attribute API.
-By doing so, a generalised OBP card can become “Bank A’s keeping-up-with-the-Paris-agreement program card”.
+1. Create a new card product by using Create Product API, Product Attribute API, Create Card API and Create Card Attribute API.
+By doing so, a generalised OBP card can become the bank’s “keeping-up-with-the-Paris-agreement” card.

-- Create a new View (called say “CO2”) to share only anonymised and relevant transactional data with Fintech B. This can be done by using Create View API and allows Fintech B to calculate CO2 emissions without having complete access to sensitive information.
+3. Create a new View (called say “CO2”) to share only anonymised and relevant transaction data with the fintech.
+This can be done by using Create View API and allows the fintech to calculate CO2 emissions without having complete access to sensitive information.

-- Create a Consent on the CO2 view for the account which can be shared with Fintech B.
+4. Create a Consent on the CO2 view for the account which can be shared with the fintech

-Now, each time a transaction is initiated by a merchant, the following happens:
+Now, every time a merchant initiates a transaction, the following happens:

-- Bank A transmits the relevant filtered information to Fintech B.
+1. The bank transmits the relevant filtered information to the fintech.

-- Eventually, Fintech B then posts the enriched information and the score back into the transactional metadata by using Add a Comment API.
-This information will serve as a log for the user, Bank A and Fintech B. In fact, transactional data in OBP can be easily enriched with tags and even images.
+4. The fintech posts the enriched information and the score back into the transactional metadata by using the Add a Comment API.
+This information will serve as a log for the user, the bank, and the fintech.
+In fact, users can easily enrich OBP transaction data with tags and even images.